List of life peerages (2024–present)

-This is a list of life peerages in the Peerage of the United Kingdom created under the Life Peerages Act 1958 since 2024, during the tenure of Labour prime minister Sir Keir Starmer.
+This is a list of life peerages in the Peerage of the United Kingdom created under the Life Peerages Act 1958 since 2024, during the tenure of Labour prime ministers Sir Keir Starmer and Andy Burnham.

+As regards appointments, the Labour Party manifesto aimed to achieve "immediate reform of the House of Lords", stating "the second chamber of Parliament has become too big", and that "we will reform the appointments process to ensure the quality of new appointments and will seek to improve the national and regional balance of the second chamber".